Builder68/OpenEarlyMacsRAMexpansion/README.md

 • Compatible with Macintosh 128/512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.

 • Option to exclude the onboard memory bank using a DIP switch.
-(A must for Macintosh 128K).
+(Mandatory for Macintosh 128K).

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).

-• Auxiliary board can be set to restore original configuration and disable the expansion board (DIP switch).
+• Auxiliary board can be set trough a DIP switch to disable the expansion board, restoring original configuration.

 • No extensions or other software are required, and the Mac recognizes all the configured RAM at startup.

 ## INSTALLATION

-Two options are available for installing these boards:

-### •	Soldering piggyback sockets
+### •	Option A: Soldering piggyback sockets

 This is the easiest method.
-Solder DIP sockets onto specific ICs (U5-11F, U5-11G, U12E, U13E, and U4F for the auxiliary board) on the logic board.
-Then, the boards connect through male pin headers to these sockets. *This task requires a certain degree of soldering expertise.
-Ensure that all pins from the DIP sockets are soldered securely and double-check the continuity between the base of the IC leg and the top of the pin socket.*
+Solder DIP sockets onto the ICs U11F, U11G, U12E, U13E, and U4F.
+Then, the boards connect through male pin headers to these sockets.

+*Attention: This task requires a certain degree of soldering expertise.
+Please ensure that all pins from the DIP sockets are soldered securely and double-check the continuity between the base of the IC leg and the top of the pin socket.*

-### • Relocating ICs to the expansion boards
+### • Obtion B: Relocating ICs to the expansion boards

-Alternatively, you can use extra long pin header sockets like the ones used by the Mac’s-a-Million board by Sophisticated Circuits and relocate the mentioned ICs on the expansion board.
+Alternatively, you can use extra long pin header sockets like the ones used by the *Mac’s-a-Million board by Sophisticated Circuits* and relocate the mentioned ICs on the expansion and auxiliary boards.

 ### • Resistor Arrays RP2 & RP3

-Additionally, resistor arrays RP2 and RP3 must be removed from the logic board, and 6 signals need to be collected through bodge cables.
+Resistor arrays RP2 and RP3 must be removed from the LB, and solder socket pin headers on the LB (round-machined type).

-## AUXILIARY BOARD: THE RAM REFRESH CONFIGURATOR

-This tiny board offers several handy features:

-•	Intervene /CAS signals, handle RAM address bus and optionally can reconfigure the way the RAM addreses are generated for refresh cycles.

-•	Disable the RAM expansion board trough a DIP switch, allowing to remove completely the expansion board and quickly restore the memory stock configuration.

-### HANDLING OF THE ONBOARD MEMORY BANK

-The onboard memory bank consists of 16 ICs of either 256Kbitx1bit (Macintosh 512K/KE) or 64Kbitx1bit (Macintosh 128K).
-The expansion board has a DIP switch that enables the option to include or exclude this memory bank withing the 4MB of RAM.

-*Attention: The DIP switch on the expansiuon board must be always set to disable system memory bank when installed on a Macintosh 128K*

-### INPUT SIGNALS FROM THE LB
+### Inputs signals form LB trough wires

 The following signals are collected trough bodge cables from the LB to the expansion board (J5):